ES-1085/f2025-ds1-project-f4/memo/memo.md

 Since it take so much time to knit when generating mp4 files.
 We put the output link overhere.
 See over here:
 <https://drive.google.com/file/u/0/d/1QzBOESqxSqmxjJ7EiKZybSGOcYg-OGwN/view?usp=sharing&pli=1>
+These maps show the GDP per capita and the World Liberal Democracy of the entire world in 2024.
+When comparing these maps side by side, we can see that in countries that are more democratic, we also see a better GDP per capita.
+When you scan the QR codes, you can also see the change in GDP per Capita and World Liberal Democracy over time (1960 - 2024).
+In these changing maps, we can also see the same pattern as in 2024.

 ### Plot 3: Positive Relationship between Democracy and Economy (1960–2024)

+These plots show the bivariate relationship between the percentile of indices of democracy and GDP per capita.
+We can observe here a strong positive relationship between economy and democracy.
+Moreover, the concentration in the lower right of each plot shows what scholars call resource course, where because states have high amount of resources, they become less dependent on the people.

 ``` r
 df_percentiles <- df %>%